-If you notice any of these symptoms, do not hesitate to visit us at Harley Street London for advice and diagnosis.
+If you notice any of these symptoms, do not hesitate to visit us in London for advice and diagnosis.

-Our dentist at Harley Street London visibly inspects your mouth to diagnose chipped tooth.
+Our dentist in London visibly inspects your mouth to diagnose chipped tooth.
 We also take your symptoms into account and ask you questions concerning the events that might have caused the chipping.

 Generally, the treatment of chipped tooth depends on where it is located.
 It also depends on the symptoms and severity.
 We don’t treat the chipped tooth as an emergency except it is causing you severe pain, and severely affecting eating and sleeping.

-However, you should book an appointment with our dentist in Harley Street Londonas soon as possible.
+However, you should book an appointment with our dentist in London as soon as possible.
 This will help prevent the damage from getting further, and it will also prevent tooth infection.

 We treat a minor chip by smoothing and polishing the affected tooth.
 If your case involves more extensive chips, we will recommend any of the following treatment above.